 The suggestions and feedback we receive from both teachers and students is also key as we continue to develop and improve the programme.
 Teachers complete a Teacher’s Survey form, and compile the responses from their students based on the Student’s Feedback forms provided.
 The time needed to complete the administrative aspect of the programme should not exceed 30 minutes.

-We also hold dialogue sessions such as the closed-door dialogue session at the State Courts between teachers involved in the programme and judges from the Juvenile and Community Courts on 25 October 2012.
-Our lawyers were present at the MOE Guidance Seminar involving more than 950 educators on 30 October 2013, along with District Judges from the Criminal, Community and Juvenile Courts.
+We also hold dialogue sessions such as the closed-door dialogue session at the State Courts between teachers involved in the programme and judges from the Juvenile and Community Courts.
 These sessions are intended to foster a better understanding of the juvenile justice system and of the Community Court amongst educators.

 ‘Plug & Play’ Toolkit

-The teaching and learning resources provided as part of the Project Schools package are designed to be easily accessible to teachers, and include scalable class activities.
-The package comprises:
+The teaching and learning resources provided as part of the Project Schools package are designed to be easily accessible to teachers, and include scalable class activities which include:

 i.
 Quick Facts- Answers to frequently asked questions